 Greetings for Rev. Brian Vickers

-As always, If you have problems with viewing the video, I have included the full text below of the introduction and the reflection below.
+As always, If you have problems with viewing the video, I have included the full text , of most of the service, below.

 And remember, please try to keep in touch with each other, particularly those you know who are forced to spend so much time alone.